rasbot/tweet-analysis/README.md

 <img src="images/Polarity_count.png" />

-It looks like Democrats tweet more negatively and positively, whereas Republicans tweet more neturally than their respective party.
+It looks like Democrats tweet more negatively and positively, whereas Republicans tweet more neutrally than their respective party.
 Looking at a mean value across the entire dataset is not very revealing.
-Sentiment can reveal insights about the timeframe of the tweets on a more granular level, but even on a single day it is not uncommon for a senator to tweet both positively and negatively, such as:
+Sentiment can reveal insights about the time-frame of the tweets on a more granular level, but even on a single day it is not uncommon for a senator to tweet both positively and negatively, such as:

 <img src="images/amy_polarity.png" />